ustun/blog.ustunozgur.com/_posts/2015-12-12-two-urls-is-enough-for-everyone.md

 Facebook's GraphQL puts the final nail in the coffin for the web development and URLs as we know them:

-# Two URLs is enough for everyone.
+# Two URLs are enough for everyone.

 Of course, I'm exaggarating a bit for the purposes of demonstration.
 What I mean is, for most web applications to be built now and in the future, two